-- In a bowl, mix fish sauce, sugar, and crushed garlic until sugar dissolves.
+In a bowl, mix fish sauce, sugar, and crushed garlic until the sugar dissolves.
 Add the wings, making sure that they are all coated in the marinade.
-Marinate for 4 hours, tossing the wings occasionally.
+Marinate for 4 hours, tossing them occasionally.